-Since Edition 4.3, the EuroVoc thesaurus has been published and made available over the Internet in 23 official EU languages (Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish), and in another language (Serbian).
+Since Edition 4.4, the EuroVoc thesaurus has been published and made available over the Internet in 23 EU languages (Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish), plus Albanian, language of FYROM and Serbian.

 All language versions have the same status: each preferred term (descriptor) in one language necessarily matches a preferred term in each of the other languages.
 A thesaurus concept includes by default all the language equivalent of the preferred term.